Shadow Work for Relationship Patterns: Why Different People Feel the Same

 People-Pleasing Patterns

 Prioritizing others’ needs while suppressing your own emotions.
-Many people with this pattern learned early in life that love required self-sacrifice.
+Many people with this pattern learned early in life that connection felt safer when they focused on other people's needs rather than their own.
+Over time, self-sacrifice can begin to feel like a requirement for love rather than a choice.

 Shadow work gently helps uncover these patterns and the emotional experiences behind them.